mfs409/learnx-interactive-website-vue-firebase/README.md

 bugs, you will have to remember all the copies of the bug.
 That's hard.
 The second is that it becomes very easy to have hard-to-find bugs related to subtle differences in the constant strings (things between quotation marks) used by the code.
-For example, when copying and pasting, I missed the fact that I used "/public" to save a file that should have gone to "/private".
+For example, when copying and pasting, I almost missed the fact that I used "/public" to save a file that should have gone to "/private".

 One of the best ways to avoid these errors with constants is to turn them into variables.
 For example, in `appstate.ts`, you will see that all of the document